jianzhi-1/math-ucb/fa21-h110/README.md

 - A quadratic form can be constructed from bilinear form by *Q<sub>B</sub> = B(v, v) = (A + S)(v, v) = S(v, v)*
 - A symmetric bilinear form can be reconstructed from quadratic form *S(u, v) = (S(u + v, u + v) - S(u, u) - S(v, v))/2*
+  - This implies a bijection between symmetric bilinear forms and quadratic forms.
 - *Q(λv) =	λ<sup>2</sup>Q(v)*

 - Every quadratic form can be transformed under an orthogonal change of variables *x = By* such that: